ulfschneider/breakdown/README.md

 ### Command line

-Alternatively you can use your terminal to install the breakdown package.
+Alternatively, use your terminal to install the breakdown package.

 1. Install [Atom](https://atom.io)
 2. In the terminal, install the breakdown package via apm